malenkiki/phantastic/README.md

 Before, you must have [composer](http://getcomposer.org/) to install and use **Phantastic**.

 You can install **Phantastic** following 3 possible ways:
- - by downloading [archive](https://github.com/malenkiki/phantastic/archive/0.2.tar.gz) of the last stable release.
+ - by downloading [archive](https://github.com/malenkiki/phantastic/archive/0.2.tar.gz) of the **latest stable release**.
 Untar it and then go into the newly created directory to run `composer update`
  - by cloning the git repository `git clone https://github.com/malenkiki/phantastic.git` and then do the same action like seen previously after untar.
+Unlike previous, you get the `dev-master` branch.
- - by using composer into one shot like this: `composer create-project malenki/phantastic your-project-name dev-master`, where `your-project-name` will be the directory to install **Phantastic** and then you cab start to play with it.
+ - by using composer into one shot like this: `composer create-project malenki/phantastic your-project-name dev-master`, where `your-project-name` will be the directory to install **Phantastic** and then you can start to play with it.

 ## How does it work?